Minerva: Minerva and Arachne

-Minerva and Medusa

-Medusa was once a beautiful human girl with magnificent hair, she was also a priestess of Minerva.
-Neptune was obsessed with her and lusted after her.
-One day Neptune was watching her pray in the Temple of Minerva and decided to act upon his lustful obsession.
-He forced himself on Medusa but she was not strong enough to fight him off.
-Minerva was furious this took place in her temple and she turned Medusa into a monster, replacing her hair with hissing snakes and removing her charm.
-Medusa turned any living creature she looked upon into stone.
-Neptune was not ever confronted for his wrongdoings to Medusa.
-When Perseus approached Medusa he used her reflection in his shield to avoid contact with her eyes, and then beheaded her.
-Medusa’s spilt blood gave birth to Pegasus; which Minerva immediately tamed and gifted to Bellerophon.
-He delivered the severed head to Minerva, who placed its image on her Aegis.

-Taming of Pegasus
+Medusa and her children

+Medusa was one of the three Gorgons, sisters who could turn to stone any living creature they looked upon.
+According to Ovid, Neptune raped Medusa in the temple of Minerva.
+As punishment for the desecration of her temple, Minerva transformed Medusa's hair into snakes.

 When Perseus beheaded Medusa some of the blood spilled onto the ground, and from it came Pegasus.
 Minerva caught the horse and tamed it before gifting the horse to the Muses.
 It was a kick from the hoof of Pegasus that opened the fountain Hippocrene.
 When Bellerophon later went to fight the Chimera he sought to use Pegasus in the fight.
 In order to do this he slept in Minerva's temple, and she came to him with a golden bridle.
 When Pegasus saw Bellerophon with the bridle the horse immediately allowed Bellerophon to mount, and they defeated the Chimera.